 The Green Children, Martin’s most recent epic poem, tells the story of two children of “unusual skin colour” who reportedly appeared in the village of Woolpit in Suffolk, some time in the 12th century.
 The children, brother and sister, were of generally normal appearance except for the green colour of their skin.
 They spoke in an unknown language, and the only food they would eat was beans.
 Eventually they learned to eat other food and lost their green pallor, but the boy was sickly and died soon after he and his sister were baptised.
 The girl adjusted to her new life, but she was considered to be “rather loose and wanton in her conduct”.

 The Green Children was played for the first time at Latitude and Folk East festivals in the summer of 2016.

 Here’s the opening track as a taster: Green Children

-Our new CD, The Green Children and Other Poems, is now available from the band or this website.
+Our CD The Green Children and Other Poems, is now available from the band or our SHOP

 The book of The Green Children can be purchased from Jardine Press